telerik/ajax-docs/controls/scheduler/server-side-programming/server-events/timeslotcontextmenuitemclicked.md

 ##

 The **TimeSlotContextMenuItemClicked** event occurs after a time slot context menu item is clicked.
+The event is not triggered in Web Service binding scernarios.

 TimeSlotContextMenuItemClicked has two parameters: